BlackDark/multicloud_wordcloud/README.md

 To generate the WAR file just run mvn package and wait until the process finished.

 The generate war is located under the /target location.

+### Directly from IDEA:
+- Run `mvn package` in order to load all packages/build UI
+- Start the `Application` class from IDEA
+  - Spring should boot up correctly
+- Visit `localhost:8080`